lnsayer/my-website/_posts/titanic_machine_learning_project.md

     return X_train, y_train, X_valid, y_valid
 ```
-We can split up the data with as many ```k-folds``` as desired and can ask for any of folds of the training and validation sets of a dataset with the parameter ```fold_number```.
+We can split up the data with as many ```k-folds``` as desired and can ask for any folds of the training and validation sets of a dataset with the parameter ```fold_number```.

 Then we can train the best model and worst model (from the random forest hyperparameter tuning) on the respective training set and predict on the validation set.
+In retrospect I should have compared the models in closer contention such as the default vs best hyperparameters or differing imputing methods.
+However comparing these models gives clearer differences in their metrics.

 ```python
 # Columns to drop